Service Level Agreement

 WELLNESS SERVICES & ANNUAL HEALTH CHECK FOR 15 YEARS AND ABOVE (3 months waiting period)

-BMI Check, general physical examination, & blood pressure check – once per year COVERED COVERED
+BMI check, general physical exam & blood pressure check – once per year COVERED COVERED

-PCV, urinalysis, blood sugar & fasting or random lipid panel – once per year COVERED COVERED
+PCV, urinalysis, blood sugar & fasting/random lipid panel – once per year COVERED COVERED

-Mammography (For Women ≥ 40 years of age) – once every two years COVERED COVERED
+Mammography (for women ≥ 40 years) – once every two years NOT COVERED COVERED

-Fecal Occult Blood Test for Colon Cancer ≥ 40 years of age – once per year NOT COVERED COVERED
+Fecal occult blood test for colon cancer ≥ 40 years – once per year NOT COVERED COVERED

-PSA Check (For Men ≥ 40 years of age) – once per year NOT COVERED COVERED
+PSA check (for men ≥ 40 years) – once per year NOT COVERED COVERED

-Cognitive & memory screening for the elderly (65 years and above) – once per year NOT COVERED COVERED
+Cognitive & memory screening for the elderly (65+ years) – once per year NOT COVERED COVERED

-HIV antibody & hepatitis B antigen and antibody & hepatits C antibody screening – once per lifetime of plan NOT COVERED COVERED
+HIV antibody & Hepatitis B antigen/antibody & Hepatitis C antibody screening – once per lifetime NOT COVERED COVERED

 Chest X-ray – once per year NOT COVERED NOT COVERED